jonlpersson/ed-latimore/site/_posts/2020-08-31-ed-latimore-quotes-about-sobriety.md

 ---

-One of the things about my drinking is that I wasn't addicted to booze, per se.
+One of the things about my drinking is that I wasn’t addicted to booze, per se.
 I was more addicted to the ritual and the partying surrounding it.

 I associated good times with drinking so whenever I wanted to feel good, I drank.